 In 2008, the DOT&PF received a USACE permit for the alternative selected in the 2006 ROD: Alternative 2B.
 That permit expired in 2013.
-This Draft SEIS includes a draft USACE permit for the updated Alternative 2B.
-As part of the Section 404/10 permitting process, DOT&PF would coordinate with the USACE to develop a compensatory mitigation plan to offset impacts to waters of the U.S.
+As part of the Section 404/10 permitting process, if a build alternative were selected, DOT&PF would submit a new permit application and coordinate with the USACE to develop a compensatory mitigation plan to offset impacts to waters of the U.S.

 During development of the 2006 Final EIS, NMFS, ADF&G, and EPA did not concur with FHWA's assessment of the impacts in Berners Bay associated with Alternatives 3, 4B, and 4D.
-This disagreement involves projected direct impacts to Pacific herring spawning habitat and indirect impacts to Steller sea lions and humpback whales.
-If one of these three alternatives is selected for the proposed project, further consultation would be necessary.
+This disagreement involved projected direct impacts to Pacific herring spawning habitat and indirect impacts to Steller sea lions and humpback whales.
+If one of these three alternatives were selected for the proposed project, further consultation would be necessary.